Marinchoo/Video-Super-Resolution/README.md

 3. Run the corresponding `evaluation*.ipynb` notebook to compute PSNR, LPIPS, and TCE on REDS4.

 All notebooks are designed to run on Google Colab with a GPU runtime.
 Data is read from and checkpoints are written to Google Drive; update the path variables at the top of each notebook to match your Drive layout.

+For easier and more structured access to the files, refer to: https://drive.google.com/drive/folders/1C3cZtGGQDHhmZHYW3dk-clNVcbNz2QQ1?usp=sharing